Fraud Blocker

 Ultimately, if the pedestrian was jaywalking, both parties are at fault.
 It is obviously up to the driver to stop the car, and pedestrian vs. car accidents are treated similarly to two-way car accidents.

-Both parties have responsibilities, and it is determined who is at fault depending on the situation and the outcome.
-If you hit a pedestrian and fled the scene, you are at fault and will be reprimanded for hit and run.
+Both parties have responsibilities, and depending on the situation and the outcome, who is at fault is determined.
+If you hit a pedestrian and flee the scene, you are at fault and will be reprimanded for hit-and-run.

 If you hit a jaywalking pedestrian and you are not in a fit state to drive (speeding or DUI), you will be charged with vehicular manslaughter.
-To sum it up, everyone is at fault and must follow the law.
+To summarize, everyone is at fault and must follow the law.

 Does It Count As Jaywalking If There Are No Crosswalks?

 Essentially, yes.
-As a pedestrian, you should be making sure you are as safe as possible and that you do not pose a risk to drivers.
+As a pedestrian, you should ensure you are as safe as possible and do not pose a risk to drivers.
 It is still jaywalking if you cannot find a crosswalk and the area is built up.

 You should find a quieter area or a crosswalk.
-Ultimately crosswalks will be present in busy areas, so it should not be too difficult to find one.
+Ultimately, crosswalks will be present in busy areas, so finding one should not be too difficult.

 Will I Go To Jail For Jaywalking In Texas?

-It is rare, but you can go to jail because of a jaywalking offense.
+It is rare, but you can go to jail for a jaywalking offense.
 Although you won’t go to jail exclusively for jaywalking, you can go to jail for resisting your ticket, not paying your fine, or acting extremely recklessly on the road.

 What Happens If I Don’t Pay My Fine?